 A Glaring Fallacy

 We see it in certain goods.
 The Consumer Price Index has perked up these last few months.
-But look at this chart, going back to March 2020, showing year-on-year change in the CPI.
+But look at this chart, going back to March 2020, showing year-on-year changes in the CPI.

-This data is through last month.
+This data is from last month.
 The inflation number has not gotten out of range, despite the breathtaking increase in the monetary base.
-Any argument for extreme inflation will have to say, in essence, “yes, but it’s coming”.
+Any argument for extreme inflation will have to say, in essence, “Yes, but it’s coming”.